frietz58/WoZ4U/README.md

 ### Setting up the environment
-1. Install Python 2.7, if you don't have it, from here: https://www.python.org/downloads/ .
+1. Install Python 2.7, if you don't have it, from [here](https://www.python.org/downloads/).
 Verify installation by running `python2.7 --version`, which should output `Python 2.7.16` if you have Python 2.7 installed.
 2. Verify that Pythons package manager, PIP, is available, by typing: `pip` into your terminal.
 This sould output somethig like `pip 19.3.1 from ...`.
-If the command is not availabel, install PIP from here: https://pip.pypa.io/en/stable/installing/
+If the command is not availabel, install PIP from [here](https://pip.pypa.io/en/stable/installing/).
 3. Install Python's virtualenv package: `pip install virtualenv --user`
 4. Make a fresh Python 2.7 virtual environment: `virtualenv -p /usr/bin/python2.7 woz4u_venv`. <br>Pay attention to providing the correct Python (**2.7**) interpreter by setting the correct path to the `-p /path/to/interpreter` argument.
 5. Activate the environment: `source woz4u_venv/bin/activate`.
 In your terminal, the prompt should now be prefixed with